-The State Library hosts a unique digital heritage collection and is committed to its ongoing development in accordance with its Collection Development Framework Policy for the benefit of current and future generations.
+The State Library hosts a unique digital heritage collection and is committed to its ongoing development in accordance with its Collection Strategy for the benefit of current and future generations.

 The Library is also a contributing member of National and State Libraries of Australasia (NSLA) and collects digital material based on NSLA’s Principles of Digital Collecting.

 The State Library collects a broad range of digital material including but not limited to: